yggdrion/shelly-cw/README.md

 # shelly-cw

-Scan local network for shelly plug and write metrics to cloudwatch
+Scan local network for shelly plug and write metrics to cloudwatch.